Suresh Bhargava

 More information

-Distinguished Professor Suresh Bhargava is a world-renowned interdisciplinary scientist with decades of leadership in academia and industry and a lifelong commitment to Australia’s relations with India.
+Distinguished Professor Suresh Bhargava is a world-renowned interdisciplinary scientist with decades of leadership in academia and industry, with a lifelong commitment to strengthening Australia’s relationship with India through research collaboration.

 Overview

-In 1990, Professor Bhargava started at RMIT from scratch, where he established a state-of-the-art research centre that is now world-renowned as CAMIC.
-The centre has developed new products and technologies that benefit society and produced real-world graduates.
-Professor Bhargava has been an inspiring mentor to some of the greatest minds who have served at institutions such as Stanford and Oxford, as well as multinationals such as Alcoa, BHP Billiton and Rio Tinto.
-His service to produce the next generation of industry-ready scientists and engineers is exceptional.
-He has supervised more 60 PhDs with 100% employment rate.
+In 1990, Professor Bhargava started at RMIT, where he established the state-of-the-art Centre for Advanced Materials and Industrial Chemistry, known as CAMIC.
+The centre has developed and innovated translational research that has been implemented and utilised by industry and produced real-world graduates.
+Professor Bhargava has been an inspiring mentor to some of great talent who have gone on to serve at institutions such as Stanford and Oxford, as well as multinationals such as Alcoa, BHP Billiton and Rio Tinto.
+His dedication to uplifting and producing the next generation of industry-ready scientists and engineers is exceptional.
+He has supervised almost 70 PhD students with a 100% employment rate.

-He has authored/co-authored over 530 highly cited refereed journal articles, one book, 16 book chapters, 12 relevant patents, more than 150 keynote/ plenary lectures and is a solution provider to many industries.
-His h-index is 72, i-10 index 391 and RG score 51.84.
-His contributions to academia have been truly unrivalled.
+He has authored/co-authored over 800 journal publications, amassing over 26,000 citations, as well as editing two books, 23 book chapters, and presented more than 200 keynote/ plenary lectures.
+His h-index is 86 and i-10 index 454, and he has received over $34 million dollars in research funding throughout his career.
 Holding distinguished professorships at top universities in 6 countries, he is an outstanding ambassador of Australian higher education around the world.

 He has always had a lifelong commitment in connecting India and Australia.
 Through advisory roles with Australian PMs, Premiers and Governors on Indo-Australian relations, he has been a founding architect of the Australia-India Strategic Research Fund.
-Recently, he developed an award-winning Global PhD program connecting RMIT with 39 national CSIR research laboratories of India, providing a platform for nurturing high-quality, globally agile PhD students through collaborative research and international engagement.
+In 2018, he developed the award-winning global PhD cotutelle collaboration, the RMIT-AcSIR Joint Research Program, connecting RMIT with39 national CSIR research laboratories of India, providing a platform for equipping PhD students with real-world skills through collaborative research and international engagement.

-As a winner of some of the most prestigious awards in engineering, including the ‘CHEMECA medal’, he is the first RMIT researcher ever to receive the RMIT University Vice-Chancellor’s Research Excellence Award twice.
+As a recipient of international prestigious awards, including the Queens Birthday Honours recognition of the Member of the Order of Australia (2022), the KIA Laureate Award (2016), the ‘CHEMECA medal’ (2015) and most recently, he is the first RMIT researcher to ever receive the RMIT University Vice-Chancellor’s Research Excellence Award three times, having been awarded the Vice Chancellor Research Excellence Award for Graduate Supervision (2023).
 He was also honoured in 2014 with the ‘P.C.
 Ray Chair’ by the Indian National Science Academy.
-This award is one of India’s most prestigious honours to a foreign scientist including the noble laureates.
+This award is one of India’s most prestigious honours to a foreign scientist including Nobel laureates.
 He received Honoris Causa D.Sc.
 Degree from Rajasthan University, presented by the President of India.
-An inspirational figure to many, he pushed at boundaries and developed innovative ways for how universities should work with industry, creating jobs and changing lives.
+An inspirational figure to many, he pushed the boundaries and developed innovative ways for how universities should work with industry, creating jobs and changing lives.

 Web